homer0/wootils/README.md

 ### Testing

-I use [Jest](https://facebook.github.io/jest/) with [Jest-Ex](https://yarnpkg.com/en/package/jest-ex) to test the project.
-The configuration file is on `./.jestrc`, the tests and mocks are on `./tests` and the script that runs it is on `./utils/scripts/test`.
+I use [Jest](https://facebook.github.io/jest/) to test the project.

+The configuration file is on `./.jestrc.json`, the tests are on `./tests` and the script that runs it is on `./utils/scripts/test`.

 ### Linting